Pilgrim at Tinker Creek

 Pilgrim at Tinker Creek is a 1974 nonfiction narrative book by American author Annie Dillard.
 Told from a first-person point of view, the book details Dillard's explorations near her home, and various contemplations on nature and life.
 The title refers to Tinker Creek, which is outside Roanoke in Virginia's Blue Ridge Mountains.
 Dillard began Pilgrim in the spring of 1973, using her personal journals as inspiration.
 Separated into four sections that signify each of the seasons, the narrative takes place over the period of one year.

 The book records the narrator's thoughts on solitude, writing, and religion, as well as scientific observations on the flora and fauna she encounters.
 It touches on themes of faith, nature, and awareness, and is also noted for its study of theodicy and the cruelty of the natural world.
 The author has described it as a "book of theology", and she rejects the label of nature writer.
 Dillard considers the story a "single sustained nonfiction narrative", although several chapters have been anthologized separately in magazines and other publications.
 The book is analogous in design and genre to Henry David Thoreau's Walden (1854), the subject of Dillard's master's thesis at Hollins College.
 Critics often compare Dillard to authors from the Transcendentalist movement; Edward Abbey in particular deemed her Thoreau's "true heir".

 Pilgrim at Tinker Creek was published by Harper's Magazine Press shortly after Dillard's first book, a volume of poetry titled Tickets for a Prayer Wheel.
 Since its initial publication, Pilgrim has been lauded by critics.
-It won the 1975 Pulitzer Prize for General Non-fiction, and in 1998 it was included in Modern Library's list of 100 Best Nonfiction Books.
+It won the 1975 Pulitzer Prize for General Nonfiction, and in 1998 it was included in Modern Library's list of 100 Best Nonfiction Books.

 Background and publication

 Dillard was the daughter of an oil company executive and grew up in an upper-middle-class home in Pittsburgh.
 She read voraciously; one of her favorite books was Ann Haven Morgan's The Field Book of Ponds and Streams, which she compared to the Book of Common Prayer; in painstaking detail, it instructed on the study and collection of plants and insects.
 She attended Hollins College in Roanoke County, Virginia, receiving both a bachelor's (1967) and a master's degree (1968).
-At Hollins she came under the tutelage of poet and creative writing professor Richard Henry Wilde Dillard, whom she married in 1965.
-She would later state that Richard taught her everything she knew about writing.
+At Hollins she came under the tutelage of poet and creative writing professor Richard Henry Wilde Dillard, whom she married in 1965; she would later state that he taught her everything she knew about writing.
 Her master's thesis, entitled Walden Pond and Thoreau, studied the eponymous pond as a structuring device for Henry David Thoreau's Walden.
 Dillard's knowledge of Thoreau's works was an obvious inspiration, although critics have pointed to many differences between their two works.
 However, in a nod to his influence, Dillard mentions within the text that she named her goldfish Ellery Channing, after one of Thoreau's closest friends.